bcmichael/RNMR-Docs/docs/command/full_command.md

     ;;Also write this

 Text written when `CRTFIL` is called from a macro will be all caps regardless of the capitalization in the macro.
+## CRTLST
+Create list

+Category: List Handling

+Format: `CRTLST` nam maxval

+Defaults: temp 32

+Description:
+`CRTLST` creates a new list named nam that can hold a maximum of maxval entries.
+RNMR will prompt for nam and maxval if they are not provided.
+If a list with the same name already exists `CRTLST` will error.
+## CRTMAC
+Create macro

+Category: Macro

+Format: `CRTMAC` nam

+Qualifier Defaults: /END=''

+Defaults: temp

+Description:
+`CRTMAC` creates a macro with the name nam. /END sets a string which marks the end of what is to be written to the macro.
+`CRTMAC` behaves slightly differently if called at the command line or in a macro.
+At the command line if no name is specified RNMR will prompt for a name with temp as a default.
+If the macro does not already exist and RNMR succeeds in creating it, RNMR will pop up a window where text can be entered to write to the macro.
+Otherwise an error will be thrown.

+When called from a macro `CRTMAC` will not prompt for a macro name.
+The lines to be written should be provided on the lines following `CRTMAC` in the macro and should start with ;;.
+The first line will be interpreted as a macro name if none is provided as an argument. `CRTMAC` will stop writing lines when it either reaches a line that matches <end\> or runs out of lines. /TTY will make RNMR pop up a window much like the behavior at the command line even when `CRTMAC` is called from a macro.
+RNMR will still expect the macro name to passed in the same way as when /TTY is not used.
+An example of use in a macro is given here:

+    CRTmac TEMP
+    ;;This will me in macro temp
+    ;;so will this

+Text written when `CRTMAC` is called from a macro will be all caps regardless of the capitalization in the macro.
 ## CVTMD
 Set modes for blocked record index conversion